 LOCATION--(1) 155 Cedar Street where the St Nicholas Greek Orthodox Church was located prior to September 11th; (2) 140 Liberty Street where an outdoor parking lot was located prior to September 11th; and (3) the portion of Washington Street between Cedar and Liberty Street, which is a public New York City street.
 These three parcels form the western portion or remainder of the Southern Site.

-During the 2nd quarter of 2012, LMDC considered various options with regard to the planned real estate transfers with The City of New York and The Port Authority of New York and New Jersey.
-Funds were drawn to provide reimbursement for legal costs related to this effort.
+During the 3rd quarter of 2012, LMDC conducted not activities related to the proposed real estate transfers with The City of New York and The Port Authority of New York and New Jersey.